-- (1) No person may obtain a water connection to the water reticulation system of the municipality unless the fire protection plans for the premises to be connected have been approved by the chief fire officer. - (2) Every person or owner of premises who requires a water connection to the water reticulation system of the municipality must- - (a) if the premises to be connected are protected by a sprinkler installation, ensure that- - (i) the connection is calculated and designed for each sprinkler installation in accordance with a rational design as contemplated in the National Building Regulations, and - (ii) the size, delivery pressure and flow of the water connection is calculated in advance by the responsible engineer; - (b) if the chief fire officer requires a larger water connection for purposes of fire-fighting, provide the larger water connection; - (c) ensure that the size, work pressure and delivery flow, except in the case of a water connection to a sprinkler installation, is calculated and designed in accordance with SANS 0400 (Part W); and - (d) ensure that the water installation upon completion complies with the provisions of SANS-1:1994. - (3) Any person who contravenes subsection (1) commits an offence.
+- (1) No person may obtain a water connection to the water reticulation system of the municipality unless the fire protection plans for the premises to be connected have been approved by the chief fire officer. - (2) Every person or owner of premises who requires a water connection to the water reticulation system of the municipality must- - (a) if the premises to be connected are protected by a sprinkler installation, ensure that- - (i) the connection is calculated and designed for each sprinkler installation in accordance with a rational design as contemplated in the National Building Regulations, and - (ii) the size, delivery pressure and flow of the water connection is calculated in advance by the responsible engineer; - (b) if the chief fire officer requires a larger water connection for purposes of fire-fighting, provide the larger water connection; - (c) ensure that the size, work pressure and delivery flow, except in the case of a water connection to a sprinkler installation, is calculated and designed in accordance with SANS 10400 (Part W); and - (d) ensure that the water installation upon completion complies with the provisions of SANS-10400:1994.